Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 Your Trust-Building Action Plan

-1. Check your Secure Score today.
-If it is below 60%, you have gaps that borrowers, partners, and regulators will find before you do.
+• Check your Secure Score today.
+In ABT's experience across 750+ financial institutions, scores below 60% typically indicate significant control gaps that borrowers, partners, and regulators will surface.

-3. Clean up stale accounts.
+• Clean up stale accounts.
 Every inactive account is an open door.
-Set a 90-day inactivity policy and enforce it.
+ABT recommends a 90-day inactivity threshold as a baseline.
+Disable stale accounts and reclaim the licenses.

 Frequently Asked Questions